karimarkia/project-1/README.md

 # project-1

-an example for responsive website that built with grid css .
+Omnifood - an example for responsive website that built with grid css .